Detection and Evaluation of Clusters within Sequential Data: Problem formulation

 \section{Problem formulation}

 We suppose that we have obtained an ordered sequence of $\ell \in \naturalNumbersPlus$ discrete observations

 from some complex process.
-The observations can be real numbers (one- or higher-dimensional) or abstract system states; as long as the observations come from a finite set.
-We assume specifically that there exists a number $n \in \naturalNumbersPlus$ such that the sequence satisfies $X_t \in [n] := \{ 1, \ldots, n \}$ for $t \in [\ell]$.
+The observations can be real numbers or abstract system states; as long as the observations come from a finite set.
+We assume specifically that there exists a number $n \in \naturalNumbersPlus$ such that $X_t \in [n] := \{ 1, \ldots, n \}$ for all $t \in [\ell]$.
 Here, $n$ can be interpreted as the number of distinct, discrete observations that are possible.

 Given such ordered sequence of observations, we wonder whether there exists a map $\sigma_n : [n] \to [\numClusters]$ with $1 \leq \numClusters \leq n$ an integer, such that the ordered sequence